athomasq/athomasq.github.io/navigation/blog.md

 - Create and demonstrate a culture of speed across the company
 - Inculcate a bias to action, ownership, urgency across your team
 - Don't overthink or delay -- just get stuff done
-- Don't overcomplicate things; beware analysis paralysis
+- Don't overcomplicate things; beware of analysis paralysis
+- It's better to act too soon rather than too late
+- Be careful and thoughtful about imposing structure and process

 **3. Team**
 - Hiring rarely solves fundamental business problems